 The wine business is a small world, and in the winter of 2014, I was clued-in that Silver Oak would soon be seeking a replacement for its respected stalwart of a winemaker, Daniel Baron, who was planning his retirement.
 This was my chance to catch on with a legendary brand with a winemaking legacy beyond reproach, with only two winemakers in its 40+ year history.
 There were many other reasons such an opportunity was appealing.

-An old friend, Erin Miller, had just signed on as the winemaker for Twomey.
 The winemaking and vineyard teams were talented, engaged, and smart, and as I met more people from “The Bunch” (as they called themselves), it was astonishing to see just how fun the right group of people could make “work”.
 I vowed that, while I might not get the job, I was definitely going to make it hard for the Duncan family to say “No.”

 Fast forward to spring, when I was honored to don a cap and gown and step foot on the campus of Sonoma State University for the final time as a student.
 My quest to become over-educated and under-qualified had finally come to fruition, with a Wine Business M.B.A., my second graduate degree after completing an M.S. at UC Davis in Viticulture & Enology almost a decade earlier.
 This time, I was especially gratified to show my triplet 6-year-olds how much I value education and lifelong learning.
 But the best week of 2014 was yet to come.